 Shadowing is an excellent technique to use when you want to put emphasis on a shrub or tree that has a unique structure.
 For the best results, place the lighting fixture in front of the tree or shrub that you wish to highlight.
 If you want to cast a larger shadow, place the light closer to the shrub or the tree.

 - Light Pollution – With light pollution, it is all about the placement of your lighting fixture, the type of light, and the voltage.
 If you place your fixture improperly, it can do more damage than good.

 - Not Using a Variety of Fixtures – There is a wide variety of lighting fixtures that you can purchase and place around your yard.
 Each fixture is made to accentuate various parts of your yard.
 Some make the mistake of using one light fixture around their entire yard.
 You should use a variety of lighting fixtures throughout your yard to create dimension and make sure that you are highlighting the focal points of your yard.

 - Not Providing Enough Space – When it comes to the placement of your light fixtures, it is important to note that you don’t need to place them close together.
 This makes your yard look overcrowded and you end up spending an excessive amount of money on lighting fixtures.

 Reno Landscaping Services

 For more information about Reno landscaping and lighting techniques such as how to correctly install lighting in your yard, contact Antonucci Lawn and Garden!
-Be sure to ask us about other Reno landscaping services that we provide.
+Be sure to ask our commercial and residential landscaping company about other Reno landscaping services that we provide.